-- Conducting human rights due diligence and risk assessments, using internal and external tools and sources, to identify and address potential issues such as labour rights violations, security risks, community impacts and indigenous peoples' rights. - Revised and updated the Supplier Evaluation Form to include questions regarding human rights and labour conditions.
-The form now poses detailed inquiries to suppliers about their commitments, standards, policies, and risk assessments.
+- Through our risk assessment, we have gained an overview of key suppliers and the goods and services the company purchases, as well as identified which suppliers pose the greatest risk.
+On this basis, we have obtained information about the inherent risks in the industries relevant to our company. - The Supplier Evaluation Form is sent to new suppliers.
+The form includes questions regarding human rights and labour conditions.
+The form poses detailed inquiries to suppliers about their commitments, standards, policies, and risk assessments.
 It also encompasses questions about the suppliers' production sites, and any violations of laws or international agreements.
 Following the revision, the evaluation has adopted a more comprehensive and specific focus on human rights and labour conditions.
-This change reflects our heightened requirements and expectations of its suppliers.
-Following the revision of the Supplier Evaluation Form, Lufttransport anticipates receiving more detailed information concerning the suppliers' adherence to human rights and decent working conditions.
-Based on the responses to the Supplier Evaluation Form, Lufttransport will assess the risk profile of each supplier.
-Unsatisfactory responses and procedures related to human rights and indecent working conditions will be addressed by imposing demands on the suppliers.

-- Our monitoring system is designed to ensure that any deviations in our own operations are detected and resolved within a specified timeframe.
+The Supplier Evaluation Form is sent to all critical suppliers.
+Based on the responses provided by the supplier, we have a tool that approves the supplier if the answers are satisfactory. - Corporate Governance.
+We have undertaken significant efforts to strengthen our internal control systems and overall corporate governance framework.
+This has included the revision and enhancement of existing policies and procedures to ensure alignment with best practices and regulatory expectations.
+Key processes have been reviewed and improved..
+These measures aim to increase transparency, accountability, and the effectiveness of our due diligence activities across the group. - Supply Chain Department.
+We have reinforced our Supply Chain department by hiring additional personnel with relevant expertise.
+This expansion is intended to enhance our capacity for supplier oversight, including more robust supplier assessments, improved follow-up routines, and closer monitoring of compliance with human rights and decent working conditions throughout our value chain. - Our monitoring system is designed to ensure that any deviations in our own operations are detected and resolved within a specified timeframe.
 Concurrently, we continuously evaluate whether our systems, processes, and tools can be improved to better detect and manage deviations.
 All reported deviations are thoroughly followed up, and preventative or corrective actions are implemented. - All employees receive training in relevant systems, machinery and equipment use, and protective gear.
 All employees are required to acknowledge that they have read the HSE handbook.
 First aid courses are conducted annually, along with chemical handling courses and protective equipment usage training. - Engaging with stakeholders, including workers, communities, governments, NGOs, industry peers and investors, to consult, collaborate and communicate on human rights and sustainability issues, and to advocate for policies that support a just transition to a low carbon economy. - Our employees and pilots undergo extensive training and education each year related to safety, security, aviation, human factors etc.